-SEEN Journal is a premier journal addressing Serious Art and Serious Faith.
-It is founded on the conviction that Christians in the visual arts are called to creative work, devoted to the church and present in culture, and works to be a resource to help respond to that calling.
+SEEN Journal is a recurring, premier journal founded on the conviction that Christians in the visual arts are called to creative work, devoted to the church and present in culture, and works to be a resource to help respond to that calling.
 SEEN Journal’s broad coverage of religious and cultural issues encompasses all forms of visual arts, ethics, education, science, and the church.
 Though concerned with the most important issues facing artists in our time, SEEN Journal is lively, readable, and entertaining.
-SEEN Journal is an ecumenical publication that appeals to Catholics, Protestants, and more.
+This is an ecumenical publication that appeals to Catholics, Protestants, and more.

 Founded in 1979, Christians in the Visual Arts was born as a response to the absence of a tangible Christian community within the contemporary American art world.
 As it matured, CIVA grew to become a place of aesthetic stimulation and spiritual encouragement.
 This book contains historical and critical essays by Karen Mulder, Alva Steffler, and James Romaine, and introductory remarks by Howard Fox (LA County Museum) and Dr. Nicholas Wolterstorff (professor emeritus, Yale University).